Rotating or replacing your PAT

 - The user who created the token has left your organization or had their access revoked.

-- You discover the existing token has scopes broader than the four ADO Pilot needs (for example, Full access).
+- You discover the existing token has scopes broader than the three ADO Pilot needs (for example, Full access).

 - Your security team flags any incident that touches the workstation where the token was created.